Stock Car Corrida do Milhão

-The Stock Car Corrida do Milhão (Stock Car Million Race) (formally the Corrida do Milhão Goodyear) was a Stock Car Brasil auto race held annually in Brazil.
+The Stock Car Corrida do Milhão (Stock Car Million Race) (formally the Corrida do Milhão Goodyear) is a Stock Car Pro Series auto race held annually in Brazil.
 It was organized by Vicar Promoções Desportivas and the winner earned R$1 million (US$ 303'476), the largest prize given in a South American motorsports championship.
-The race is not held since 2021.
+The race was not held between 2021–2025.
+It will be held again in November 2026 in Autodromo FuelTech Velopark.